Height at Outlet Zone with respect to Area of Tank Solution

 How to Calculate Height at Outlet Zone with respect to Area of Tank?

-Height at Outlet Zone with respect to Area of Tank calculator uses Outer Height = Falling Speed*Height of Crack*Area/Discharge to calculate the Outer Height, The Height at Outlet Zone with respect to Area of Tank is the distance from the top to the bottom of the tank at outlet zone.
+Height at Outlet Zone with respect to Area of Tank calculator uses Outer Height = Falling Speed*Height of Crack*Area/Discharge to calculate the Outer Height, The Height at Outlet Zone with respect to Area of Tank formula is defined as the distance from the top to the bottom of the tank at outlet zone.
 Outer Height is denoted by H symbol.

 How to calculate Height at Outlet Zone with respect to Area of Tank using this online calculator?
 To use this online calculator for Height at Outlet Zone with respect to Area of Tank, enter Falling Speed (v'), Height of Crack (h), Area (A) & Discharge (Q) and hit the calculate button.
 Here is how the Height at Outlet Zone with respect to Area of Tank calculation can be explained with given input values -> 59.40594 = 0.1*12*50/1.01.